-Can I sublease the premises?
+Can I sublease premises?

-Renting out a property in the Philippines can be a bit a tricky.
-A lessor needs to be specific with the terms of the contract, otherwise lessees may raise the silence on certain provisions as defense.
+Renting out a property in the Philippines can be a bit tricky.
+A lessor needs to be specific with the terms of the contract, otherwise, lessees may raise the silence on certain provisions as defense.
 Take for example subleasing in which a lessee rents out the premises, partially or fully, to a third person.
-Essentially, there will be two agreements: the one between the lessor/landlord and the lessee and another involving the lessee/sub-lessor and the sublessee.
-Unless the contract allows subleasing or you seek the consent of your lessor, you are prohibited from sub-leasing the premises.
+Essentially, there will be two agreements: one between the lessor/landlord and the lessee and another involving the lessee/sub-lessor and the sublessee.
+Unless the contract allows subletting or you seek the consent of your lessor, you are prohibited from sub-leasing the premises.
 Check out Republic Act No. 9653 or the Rent Control Act of 2009.
-Sub-leasing the property in contravention of the lease agreement and without the consent of the lessee is a breach subject to extrajudicial termination of the lease and the lessor's right of ejectment.
+Sub-leasing the property in contravention of the lease agreement and without the consent of the lessee is a breach subject to extrajudicial termination of the lease and the lessor's right of ejection.

 Can I renew the contract?